USEPA/epanet-manual/docs/input_keywords.rst

 **Definitions:**

   PAGESIZE
-    sets the number of lines written per page of the output report.
+    Sets the number of lines written per page of the output report.
 The default is 0, meaning that no line limit per page is in effect.

   FILE
-    supplies the name of a file to which the output report will be written (ignored by the Windows version of EPANET).
+    Supplies the name of a file to which the output report will be written (ignored by the Windows version of EPANET).

   STATUS
-    determines whether a hydraulic status report should be generated.
+    Determines whether a hydraulic status report should be generated.
 If **YES** is selected the report will identify all network components that change status during each time step of the simulation.
 If **FULL** is selected, then the status report will also